Recommender systems based on graph embedding techniques: A comprehensive review: Bipartite graph embedding for recommendation

-One of the most salient advantages of FunkSVD is its strong extensibility, enabling it to accommodate auxiliary information such as user biases and item biases into models for better recommendation accuracy.
-From then on, FunkSVD inspired a variety of subsequent variants.
-For instance, BiasSVD \cite{koren2009matrix} accommodates user bias and item bias into FunkSVD by defining the bias in ratings as a term of $\displaystyle b_{ij}=\mu+b_i+b_j$ consisting of user bias and item bias (Tab.~\ref{SVD} gives details), which can be linearly appended to the formula of FunkSVD.
-Based on BiasSVD, SVD++ \cite{koren2009matrix} further accommodates user's implicit interactions by modeling each user's preferences as a term (Tab.~\ref{SVD} gives details) appended to $U_i$, which can decrease the deviations between $b_{ij}$ and $U_i V_j^T$.
-Apart from these, comprehensive data analysis for mining more auxiliary information related to the recommendation seems to be a point of breakthrough.
-For instance, Hu et al. \cite{hu2014your} discovered that a positive correlation existed between the ratings on an individual business given by customers and its geographical neighbors regardless of their business type, in which case there might be a potential influence of market environment in an individual business.
-Based on the discovery, Hu et al. proposed NCRPD-MF in order to accommodate this correlation relationship as auxiliary information into BiasSVD (Tab.~\ref{SVD} gives details).
+FunkSVD has several virtues dear to researchers.
+One remarkable aspect of those is its salient extensibility, which makes it compatible with auxiliary information (such as user biases or item biases) contributing to a higher recommendation accuracy.
+In view of that, FunkSVD's variants soon widened in subsequent research.
+For instance, by defining the biases in ratings as a term $\displaystyle b_{ij}=\mu+b_i+b_j$ linearly appended to $\displaystyle UV^T$, BiasSVD \cite{koren2009matrix} can incorporate user biases $b_i$ and item biases $b_j$ (Tab.~\ref{SVD} gives details) into FunkSVD.
+By defining user's preferences as a term (Tab.~\ref{SVD} gives details) appended to $U_i$, SVD++ \cite{koren2009matrix} can further incorporate user's implicit interactions into BiasSVD, which decreases the deviations between $b_{ij}$ and $U_i V_j^T$.
+Auxiliary information that can be incorporated into recommendation is not limited to these forms.
+For instance, on the advice of pattern mining and data analysis, Hu et al. \cite{hu2014your} discovered that a positive correlation could hide out between an individual business' ratings given by customers and those of its geographical neighbors (regardless of their business type), revealing that the market environment might play an influential role in an individual business' popularity.
+After quantifying this correlation with terms, Hu et al. proposed NCRPD-MF, which can incorporate the discovered auxiliary information into BiasSVD (Tab.~\ref{SVD} gives details).

-The strong extensibility of FunkSVD and its variants also explores their combinations with k-nearest neighborhood-based recommendation models (KNN).
-For instance, Slim \cite{ning2011slim} implements factorization on a user-item matrix to learn the item-item proximity matrix for KNN (Tab.~\ref{LMF-KNN} gives details).
-The 3-tier SVD++ model \cite{koren2008factorization} proposed by Koren et al. accommodates the item-item proximity information calculated by KNN into SVD++.
-In addition, such combinations can also decrease the dependence of users' co-interactions with items for calculating the item-item similarity matrix $S$ in KNN.
-For instance, applying matrix factorization, FISM \cite{kabbur2013fism} learns two embedding matrices $P$ and $Q$ preserving the relational patterns between item pairs and reconstructs $S$ with $P$ and $Q$, in which case only user-item interactions are required without further describing the co-interactions involved.